codephilip/Robotics/Readme.md

 Set up a Python virtual environment to manage dependencies.
 Install the required libraries and dependencies listed in the requirements.txt file.
 Explore the project structure and files.
-Begin implementing your robot controllers, GUI components, and animations.

 ## Project Usage
 Run the main Python script to start your robotics application.